mstibbe/integrating-with-hubspot-i-foundations-practicum/README.md

 To read the full directions, please go to the [practicum instructions](https://app.hubspot.com/academy/l/tracks/1092124/1093824/5493?language=en).

+****Note for HubSpot review**
+Thank you for taking the time to look at this practicum assignment.
+I expect you see a lot of them and so I just wanted to add a personal note of appreciation! - Matthew

 **Put your HubSpot developer test account custom objects URL link here:** https://app-eu1.hubspot.com/contacts/145873891/objects/2-140107663/views/all/list

 ___